-PERSISTENT ABSENCE
+PERSISTENT ABSENCE/SEVERELY ABSENT PUPILS

 Pupils are considered by the Local Authority and the DfE to be persistent absentees if their attendance falls below 90%.
-The Year Offices use the attached School Absence Escalation Process and referrals from the Attendance Assistant in order to identify and intervene with pupils at risk of becoming persistent absentees.
+Students with attendance below 50% are known as 'severely absent'.
+The Year Offices use the attached School Absence Escalation Process and referrals from the Attendance Intervention Mangaer in order to identify and intervene with pupils at risk of becoming persistent absentees.
 The DHT reports to governors every half term on attendance and unauthorised absence figures and annually with a more detailed review of persistent absenteeism data.
+For pupils with attendance below 50% ('severely absent') a joint approach will be agreed with the LA/SAT.